Most remote hiring processes do not fail because there are no good candidates.

 Say the thing.

-Not every hiring platform is built for the same kind of role.
+Not every hiring platform is built for the same role.

 Some platforms are built for volume.